Virtual algebraic fibrations of surface-by-surface groups and orbits of the mapping class group: Introduction

-\begin{corollary} For every $g \geq 2$ the Putman--Wieland conjecture NFO($g,0,0$) holds if and only if there exist a surface-by-surface or a surface-by-free group that does not virtually algebraically fiber.
-In particular, these groups would not be virtually RFRS. \end{corollary}

-The corollary follows immediately from the main theorems and the aforementioned fact that virtual algebraic fibering of these groups is equivalent to the existence of virtual excessive homology.

-This is relevant to a question of the authors in \cite{KVW20}.
-The existence of (virtual) algebraic fibrations relates to the study of coherence and BNS invariants of a group.
-In \cite{KVW20} the authors showed the existence of free-by-free groups that do not virtually algebraically fiber, using somewhat different techniques; it would be interesting to compare that result with the results of this paper, especially in light of \cite{HF16} that proves that a suitable analog of the Putman-Wieland conjecture in the context of automorphisms of free groups holds true.
+Markovi\'c \cite{Mark22} has shown that the conjecture fails when the genus of the surface is $2$.
+Combining this with Theorem \ref{thm:main}, we have the following, that gives a partial answer to a question of Hillman (\cite[Section 11, Question 4]{Hi15}):

+\begin{restatable*}{corollary}{corgen} Let $X$ be a surface bundle with fiber $F$ of genus $2$ and base $B$ of genus at least $2$.
+Then its fundamental group $G = \pi_1(X)$ is virtually algebraically fibered and it is incoherent, namely it admits finitely generated subgroups which are not finitely presented. \end{restatable*}

-In the surface-by-surface case, the base genus $2$ is optimal, see Proposition \ref{pr:torus}.
-Additionally, the corresponding surface bundle $X$ can be assumed to have signature zero.
+The proof of Theorem \ref{thm:main} shows that the base of $G$ can be assumed to be the fundamental group of a surface of genus $2$, or the free group $F_2$.
+The fact that these bases are optimal is not quite obvious, see Proposition \ref{pr:torus}.
+Additionally, the corresponding surface bundle over a surface $X$ can be assumed to have signature zero.

-Both theorems above use an epimorphism from the base of the extension to the mapping class group $\Mod_g$ and this can be taken to have a particularly nice form for $g \geq 3$.
-We illustrate this in the surface-by-free case, to gain also a more explicit understanding of the extensions involved in the statements of \Cref{thm:main,thm:surfacebyfree}: Let $F$ be a surface of genus $g \geq 3$; this admits a cyclic automorphism of order $4g+2$, and denote by $\Pi$ the fundamental group of the mapping torus of this automorphism.
-(This is a Seifert manifold, finitely covered by a product.)
+The ``only if" part of Theorem \ref{thm:main} uses an epimorphism from the base of the extension to the mapping class group $\Mod_g$, so that we can make the construction of the groups deciding the conjecture NFO($g,0,0$) very explicit, especially in the case where $g \geq 3$.
+We illustrate this in the surface-by-free case: Let $F$ be a surface of genus $g \geq 3$; this admits a cyclic automorphism of order $4g+2$, and denote by $\Pi$ the fundamental group of the mapping torus of this automorphism.
+(This is a Seifert--fibered manifold which is finitely covered by a product.)
 Any two such automorphisms are conjugate in $\Mod_g$, so that $\Pi$ is uniquely determined as a group.
 By \cite{Kor05} $\Mod_g$ can be generated by two such automorphisms, related by conjugation by the automorphism $\delta \colon K \to K$ induced by a Dehn twist along a nonseparating curve.
 (See Section \ref{sec:mainresults} for references and more details),

 \begin{restatable*}{proposition}{simplenofiber} Let $\upsilon \colon K \to K$ be the generator of a cyclic subgroup of order $4g+2$ of $\modg$ for $g \geq 3$, and denote by $\Pi$ the corresponding mapping torus.
 Let $\Pi *_{\delta} \Pi$ be the amalgamated free product determined by the automorphism $\delta \colon K \to K$.
 Then the Putman--Wieland conjecture NFO($g,0,0$) holds if and only if the surface-by-$F_2$ group $\Pi *_{\delta} \Pi$ fails to virtually algebraically fiber. \end{restatable*}